-The Windmill Ranch Unit is about half deeded land, and the other half a combination of land leased from Department of Natural Resources and owned by the U.S. Bureau of Reclamation (BOR).
+The Windmill Ranch Unit is about half deeded land, and the other half a combination of land leased from DNR and owned by the BOR.
 The unit consists of four separate parcels totaling over 2,000 acres located about three miles northwest of Mesa in Franklin County.
 This former irrigated ranch provides a variety of diverse habitats at the southern end of the channeled scablands.
 A large lake runs across the northern boundary.
 Sandhill cranes are a common site in the fields in the spring, and heavy concentrations of waterfowl are common in the hunting season.

 Approximately 432 acres are in an agriculture lease and row crops are grown for the benefit of wintering waterfowl and migrating sandhill cranes.
-The rest of the unit is a mosaic of several habitat types, including shrubsteppe, grasslands, wetlands and riparian.
+The rest of the unit is a mosaic of several habitat types, including shrubsteppe, grasslands, wetlands, and riparian.
 A history of grazing and fire has removed much of the shrub component from the shrubsteppe areas, but replanting efforts are contributing to successful restoration in some areas.

 The Columbia Basin Irrigation Project, which is the source of all water on this site, has created a variety of wetland habitats.
-Wetlands on this unit are primarily formed by irrigation seepage and waste water, return flows, and are scattered throughout the unit.
+Wetlands on this unit are primarily formed by irrigation seepage and wastewater, and return flows, and are scattered throughout the unit.
 Some are intensively managed for moist soil conditions, waterfowl production, and winter food while others are left to function naturally.